ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 echo "Services started successfully!"
 ```

-The **start_services.sh** script does the following:
+The **start_services.sh** script performs the following tasks:

-- Starts Spark Master and Spark Worker services in detached mode (-d).
+- Initiates Spark Master and Spark Worker services in detached mode (-d).
-- Starts Kafka service in detached mode.
+- Launches Kafka service in detached mode.
-- Uses docker-compose exec to run the Kafka topic creation command inside the Kafka container.
+- Utilizes `docker-compose exec` to execute the Kafka topic creation command inside the Kafka container.

-At this point, both services should be running and listening for client requests, so let's take a look at implementing our applications.
+At this juncture, both services should be operational and ready to respond to client requests.
+Now, let's delve into implementing our applications.

 ### Data Specifications